openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 files or patches you will be including from the layer.

-Using the immediate expansion assignment operator ``:=`` is important because of the reference to ``THISDIR``.
+Using the immediate expansion assignment operator ``:=`` is important because of the reference to :term:`THISDIR`.
 The trailing colon character is important as it ensures that items in the list remain colon-separated.

 .. note::

-   BitBake automatically defines the ``THISDIR`` variable.
+   BitBake automatically defines the :term:`THISDIR` variable.
 You should never set this variable yourself.
-Using "_prepend" as part of the ``FILESEXTRAPATHS`` ensures your path will be searched prior to other paths in the final list.
+Using "_prepend" as part of the :term:`FILESEXTRAPATHS` ensures your path will be searched prior to other paths in the final list.

    Also, not all append files add extra files.
 Many append files simply allow to add build options (e.g. ``systemd``).
-For these cases, your append file would not even use the ``FILESEXTRAPATHS`` statement.
+For these cases, your append file would not even use the :term:`FILESEXTRAPATHS` statement.

 Prioritizing Your Layer
 -----------------------